ThomasPark20/ObsidianBackup/Zettelkasten/CS350 Virtual Memory.md

 ### Multi-level Paging
 - split the page table into multiple levels
 - no valid PTE? do not create that table

+==address translation is the same as single-level but lookup is different==

+Example.
+0x58B4

+- need to know the number of bits for each page and the num of levels
+-